iandouglas/ini-to-cardcannon/README.md

 ```

+#### Labels

+Labels are used mostly for project management tools to 'link' common-themed stories together across epics.
+For example, multiple epics might deal with a particular resource or module.

+The "build-cannon.py" script will also add two labels to each non-epic story: 'to do' and 'backlog'.
+Primarily these are for waffle.io.
+When these GitHub issues are generated and then initialize a waffle.io board, Waffle will move stories into a column named after that label.
+The "basic" waffle.io board uses a column called 'To Do', where the "advanced" waffle.io board uses a column called "Backlog".
+By adding both of these labels by default, Waffle should populate the board correctly no matter which board layout the students choose to initialize.

 #### Rationale/Excuses:

 - I use an equal (`=`) on the title line in case my titles need colons, like `Epic: Whatever`
-- the INI section markers are slug names, these get turned into ID values later
+- the INI section markers are slug names, these get turned into ID values later and the strings are discarded
-- the script will process INI files in whatever natural order your OS reads them
+- the script will process INI files in whatever natural order your OS reads them, typically alphabetically

 ### Run it